 We believe in using these products just like you would—in real-life settings that put them through their paces.
 We buy all of the products that we test and send them straight to the homes of our thorough testers.
-We never accept anything for free from manufacturers.

 We have over a hundred reviewers spending weeks and months evaluating everything from sewing machines to hot glue guns to find out if these products are worth the spend.
 We typically send our testers three to five products in the same category, so that they can make comparisons, which gives you real insights into how different brands and models measure up against each other.
 Our testers also take dozens of photos to help you see what the product will actually look like in your home or in your hands.
 They make sure to capture all the important angles and details to give you the most information before you buy.

 In addition to writing about their personal experiences, each reviewer fills out a comprehensive questionnaire that collects over ten data points.
 The testers rate their products on a scale of 1 to 5 for each factor—like value or ease of setup—to come up with a rating that reflects their overall opinion.
 We tailor these ratings to each category and never use a one-size-fits-all method.

 You can find our testers’ honest feedback—both positive and negative—under the “Tested by The Spruce” badge to help you make the most informed buying decision.
 We give you an overall star rating, pros and cons for each product, and experiences and opinions directly from our reviewers.

 We want to make sure we’re providing you with the most unbiased feedback that we can.

 Tory Brangham is Chief Commerce Officer at Dotdash, having assumed the role in May 2017.

 Tory initially joined Dotdash as General Manager of The Spruce, overseeing the development and launch of the site, now one of the largest home and food sites on the Internet.